abgox/abyss/readme.md

 > [!Warning]
 >
-> Please use `abyss` as the bucket name to avoid "bucket not found" errors when processing "depends" in some manifests.
+> Please use `abyss` as the bucket name to avoid "bucket not found" errors when parsing "depends" in some manifests.

 1. Add `abyss` with Github or Gitee repository.